Particle Simulations of Collisionless Magnetic Reconnection

 An electromagnetic particle simulation code is utilized for solar

-time decentering technique.
-The backward de-centering does not
+backward time decentering technique.
+The backward decentering

-affect low frequency phenomena \omega*Dt << 1 (JCP, 1993).
+does not affect low frequency phenomena, \omega*Dt << 1 (Refs.
+2,3).

 Magnetic reconnection and the solar wind-earth magnetic field